What makes a complex a virtual resolution?: Introduction

 \subsection{Acknowledgements}

 The author is incredibly grateful to Christine Berkesch for her guidance while this work was conducted.
 He would also like to thank Daniel Erman and Jorin Schug for helpful conversations and Patricia Klein, Gennady Lyubeznik, and Robert Walker for suggestions that improved the readability of this note.
+Finally, he also thanks an anonymous referee for a suggestion of a strengthening of Lemma~\ref{primepreservingdepth} that resulted in a simpler proof of Theorem~\ref{mainthm}.
 The author was partially supported by the National Science Foundation RTG grant DMS-1745638.